IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 ### Easier Data Access

-The Ignite UI data source components make it easier to connect your controls to your data, and the Page Designer makes those easier to use with custom component editors and letting you easily set your data sources on components that use them.
+The %%ProductName%% data source components make it easier to connect your controls to your data, and the Page Designer makes those easier to use with custom component editors and letting you easily set your data sources on components that use them.
 You can pick a data source from a list in the component editor or just drop a data source onto controls like the grid to get started.

 ### Integrated API Help

 Throughout the designer, we incorporate API help so that you don’t have to go digging for it.
 We do it in the code editor as well as in the component editor:

-1. For Ignite UI componets, you can click the ? link in the component editor to go directly to the API docs for that component.
+1. For %%ProductName%% componets, you can click the ? link in the component editor to go directly to the API docs for that component.
 2. When hovering over properties and events, we show you the related API docs right there.

 ![](images/Whats_New_In_Ignite_UI_2014_Volume_2_4.png)